NucleusEngineering/serverless/.journey/tutorial.neos.md

 Amazing, you've learned how to

-You are ready to develop, build, deploy and run serverless applications in production!
+You are ready to develop, build, deploy, operate and secure serverless applications in production!

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>